jliclaire/MERN_Vivify_Roofing/README.md

 and the development of these over the sales lifecycle, as well as to standardise interactions and processes concerning the potential customer.

-This functionality is covered in the **Dashboard** of the software.
-An **Admin User** on the dashboard can see all the sales **Leads** and sort them by their current status in the sales lifecycle (new => in progress => sold/archived).
+This functionality is covered in the*Dashboard*of the software.
+An*Admin User*on the dashboard can see all the sales*Leads*and sorted them by their current status in the sales lifecycle, allowing *Admin Users*  to have the full access to the app .

-Clicking on a lead will display contact information for the potential customer and the details of the job.
+Clicking on a *lead* will display contact information for the potential customer and the details of the job.

 Sales leads can be assigned to **Sales Users** whose responsiblity it then is to follow up with the lead in order to quote and potentially sell the job.
 At